 If you long for the most unforgettable fall adventure while spending a few days in the woods of Rocky Mountain National Park, stick to the Bierstadt Lake Trailhead.
 To do so, you need to drive back along the Bear Lake Road and pull over in a small parking lot at the trailhead.

 The second trail is slightly shorter, approximately a 3-mile, round-trip hike.
-The pop of fall color unveiling from the path running along a cliff edge are what you can’t miss in Rocky Mountain National Park in early and mid-October.
+The pop of fall color adorning the path that runs up a mountainside is what you can’t miss in Rocky Mountain National Park in early and mid-October.